YusukeHosonuma/SwiftUI-Simulator/README.md

 public extension View {
     func debugFilename(_ file: StaticString = #file) -> some View {
+        // ✅ Enabled when debug build only.
         #if DEBUG
-        simulatorDebugFilename(file) // 💡 Enabled when debug build only.
+        simulatorDebugFilename(file) // 💡 or any `String`.
         #else
         self
         #endif